Azerbaijan–Djibouti relations

-Current and historical relationships exists between Azerbaijan and Djibouti.
+Current and historical relationships exist between Azerbaijan and Djibouti.
 Neither country has a resident ambassador.
-Both countries are members of the Non Aligned Movement.
+Both countries are members of the Non-Aligned Movement.

 History

 Diplomatic relations between Azerbaijan and Djibouti were established on 22 October 1996.
 The relations between two countries have been further strengthened after 2016.
 The Republic of Djibouti fully respects sovereignty and internationally recognized territorial integrity of the Republic of Azerbaijan.
-In 2017 parliamentary delegation headed by speaker of Djibouti parliament made a trip to Azerbaijan to attend the international forum on intercultural dialogue.
+In 2017, a parliamentary delegation headed by speaker of Djibouti parliament made a trip to Azerbaijan to attend the international forum on intercultural dialogue.

 Inter-parliamentary ties

 On 14 April 2017, the Parliament of Republic of Azerbaijan adopted a decision on establishment of a working group on inter-parliamentary relations between Azerbaijan and Djibouti.
-Vusal Huseynov - member of the Azerbaijani Parliament is the chair of the working group.
+Vusal Huseynov – member of the Azerbaijani Parliament is the chair of the working group.

 On 3 May 2017, the speaker of Azerbaijan's Parliament Ogtay Asadov received the delegation led by President of the National Assembly of the Republic of Djibouti Mohamed Ali Houmed.